trivago/prettier-plugin-sort-imports/README.md

 ```shell script
 SyntaxError: This experimental syntax requires enabling one of the following parser plugin(s): ...
 ```
-To solve this issue, you can use the new option `experimentalBabelParserPluginsList` in your `.prettierrc` and pass an array of plugin names to be used.
+To solve this issue, you can use the new option `importOrderParserPlugins` in your `.prettierrc` and pass an array of plugin names to be used.

 ### Compatibility
 | Framework | Supported                                | Note                         |